The Best Way to Export HAP Codecs from Premiere Pro and Media Encoder

 If you are exporting HAP or HAP Alpha (not HAP Q flavors), AfterCodecs also lets you select a different algorithm that suits your needs.

-Vidvox / Squish Accelerated: This an optimised algorithm created by Autokroma that encodes HAP the slowest but will deliver the highest quality available.
+Vidvox / Squish Accelerated: This an optimized algorithm created by Autokroma that encodes HAP the slowest but will deliver the highest quality available.

 Select the number of CPU cores you would like to use for multi-threaded decoding.
 1-2 cores is recommended for HD.

-You can select more cores for 4K+ content but they should not exceed the number of CPU cores on the computer used for playback.
+You can select more cores for 4K+ content, but they should not exceed the number of CPU cores in the computer used for playback.

-AfterCodecs offer a range of features specific to Premiere Pro and Media Encoder.
+AfterCodecs offers a range of features specific to Premiere Pro and Media Encoder.
 They can all save you a lot of time and frustration simply by eliminating the extra steps required to achieve the same results in vanilla Premiere.
 Some of these even allow you to do things that are completely impossible in regular Premiere.
 Here are a few of them:

 : When editing, it is often required to export multiple parts of a sequence in the same format.
-To do this in regular Premiere you would have to export each clip individually, selecting your settings every time or create a new sequence with the clips and export that.
+To do this in regular Premiere, you would have to export each clip individually, selecting your settings every time, or to create a new sequence with the clips and export it.
 Both of these methods are inconvenient at best, especially if it is a process you have to repeat often.
 AfterCodecs allows you to use markers to indicate which parts you would like to export, and the export settings only have to be selected once.
 This is a much simpler process and it can really save massive amounts of time.

-: In today’s world of video production 4k+ resolutions are becoming increasingly common.
+: In today’s world of video production, 4k+ resolutions are becoming increasingly common.
 However, except for final delivery, it is quite rare to actually be exporting 4k.
-This simple feature allows you to quickly set your export resolution to half, quarter, or an eighth of your sequence resolution, instead of typing it in manually.
-It might not seem like a lot but if you are exporting many previews this can save you a lot of time.
+This simple feature allows you to quickly set your export resolution to half, quarter, or an eighth of your sequence resolution, instead of having to type it in manually.
+It might not seem like a lot, but, if you are exporting many previews, this can save you a lot of time.

-: As well as higher resolutions, high framerates are becoming more common.
-Regular premiere only supports exports up to 60fps, only with certain preset framerates.
-Aftercodecs allows you to pick any framerate you want, whether it’s 74fps or 1000fps, in any format.
+: As well as higher resolutions, high framerate are becoming more common.
+Regular premiere only supports exports up to 60fps, only with certain preset framerate.
+AfterCodecs allows you to pick any framerate you want, whether it’s 74fps or 1000fps, in any format.